** You can book with me on Thursdays onsite at Breakaway in Parkdale or other weekdays at my studio space near Christie Station here **

 Read More

 Amy Muli is Glow’s 1-1 client Support Worker.
 She has been working in frontline harm reduction for over 24 years.
 Amy is also a trained Death Doula, a Certified Sound Healing Practitioner and is a Certified Kundalini Yoga teacher.
-Amy is passionate about harm reduction, social justice, alternative healing, grief, art and is a proud & devoted cat mom of three beautiful kiddens.
+Amy is passionate about harm reduction, social justice, alternative healing, grief, art and is a proud & devoted cat mom.
 Amy supports GloW’s 1-1 Intake process and also facilitates The Sonic Quilt.

 Amy Muli is Glow’s 1-1 client Support Worker.
 She has been working in frontline harm reduction fo...